BjerknesCPU/diag_norcpm/README.md

 # What's it
-    diag_norcpm is a diagnostic package to plot the output data from NorESM members.
+    diag_norcpm is a diagnostic package to plot the output data of NorCPM.

 # Acceptable data structure and usage
     example: